 Skip to content

-This method requires you to first obtain a Client ID and Client Secret from Tallyfy Support.
+You’ll need a Client ID and Client Secret from Tallyfy Support before you start.

 Diagram